-LEPROSY AND SCROFULA.
++10++ LEPROSY AND SCROFULA.

-A meat-diet in a hot climate is supposed to cause leprosy, and this does not appear unreasonable.
-Those that live upon a vegetable diet are absolutely free from the attacks of this nasty disease.
+A meat-diet in a hot climate is sup-M.-A monk that has been ordain- posed to cause leprosy, and this does not appear unreasonable.
+Those that disease.
 We believe that if an enquiry were made of persons suffering from leprosy, it would be found that the majority lived upon meat-diet, and that beef formed their chief food.
-It is for this reason, among others, that the hindu is prohibited from eating beef.-Theosophist.
+It is for Theosophist.

-[The Theosophist might have mentioned scrofula, the swine-disease, as another filth-disease, with which flesheating peoples (except the jews, who have hitherto abstained from swineflesh) are infected.
-Every other person one meets on the street, especially of the chinese, who are great consumers of it, bears, in one way or another
+[The Theosophist might have mentioned scrofula, the swine-disease, as another filth-disease, with which flesheating peoples (except the jews, who have hitherto abstained from swinewho delights in sin, who has not at- the imprint of this nasty disease.-ED.]